 Medicaid is health insurance for people who earn below a certain amount of money.
-The amount you earn and the size of your household determine your eligibility for Colorado’s Medicaid program, also known as Health First Colorado.
+Colorado’s Medicaid program is called Health First Colorado.
+The amount you earn and the size of your household determine your eligibility.

 On probation or parole

 On bond or diversion status

 In a community corrections facility (halfway house) as a condition of probation or as a transition client from DOC, both residential and nonresidential, including inmate status

 Incarcerated in jail or prison

 Work release program for a county jail

 There are good reasons to have Medicaid insurance if you’re eligible.
 You'll be able to take better care of yourself.
 If you have Medicaid insurance, you can get coverage for medical, behavioral health (mental illness), and dental needs.
 Medicaid coverage includes routine things like physicals and office visits when you’re sick.

 It’s illegal to not have insurance unless you qualify for an exemption such as not earning enough money, being incarcerated, or being homeless.
 If you don’t sign up for insurance, you could be fined a fee when you file your income tax.
 Please note you don’t get to make the decision about whether you’re exempt.
 You need to talk to a professional at the Department of Human Services office in your county or a health coverage guide to get the exemption.

 You can get help applying for Medicaid at the department of human services in your county.
 It might take a while, so take a book or something to do while you wait.
 Remember, there are other services you can apply for at the human services office.
 Click on the button below to find a department of human services office.